RWilliamsCoding/trumpvsharris/README.md

 To fork the repository, follow the below actions:

 1. Sign Up or Login to GitHub.
-2. Go to the repository for the project, for this one it would be [XXX](XXX).
+2. Go to the repository for the project, for this one it would be [Trump Vs Harris](https://github.com/RWilliamsCoding/trumpvsharris).
 3. Near the top of the page on the right hand side you'll see an option saying Fork, select this option.
 4. Click Create Fork.